apache/mynewt-site/docs/os/tutorials/sensors/sensor_nrf52_bno055_oic.md

 ## Enabling OIC Sensor Data Monitoring in the sensors_test Application

 This tutorial shows you how to enable sensor data monitoring via the OIC protocol over BLE transport in the sensors_test application.
-It extends the example application in the [Enabling an Off-Board Sensor in an Existing Application](/os/tutorials/sensors/sensor_nrf52_bno055.md) tutorial and assumes that you have worked through that tutorial.
+It extends the example application in the [Enabling an Off-Board Sensor in an Existing Application Tutorial](/os/tutorials/sensors/sensor_nrf52_bno055.md) and assumes that you have worked through that tutorial.

 Like the other off-board sensor tutorials, this tutorial uses an nRF52-DK board connected to an off-board BNO055 sensor device.

 This tutorial shows you how to:

 * Create and build the target to enable sensor OIC support in the sensors_test application.
-* Use the Mynewt Smart Device Controller Android or iOS app to view the sensor data from the device.
+* Use the Mynewt Smart Device Controller [Android](https://github.com/runtimeco/android_sensor) or iOS app to view the sensor data from the device.
 <br>

 ### Prerequisite

 * Read the [Overview of OIC Support in the Sensor Framework](/os/tutorials/sensors/sensor_oic_overview.md).
-* Complete the tasks described in the [Enabling an Off-Board Sensor in an Existing Application](/os/tutorials/sensors/sensor_nrf52_bno055.md) tutorial.
+* Complete the tasks described in the [Enabling an Off-Board Sensor in an Existing Application Tutorial](/os/tutorials/sensors/sensor_nrf52_bno055.md).

 ### Step 1: Creating and Building the sensors_test Application Image